faranalytics/dialog/README.md

 The following classes enable running VoIP handling in a worker thread using the `port_agent` library.

-#### new TwilioVoIPAgent(options)
+#### new TwilioVoIPWorker(options)

-- options `<TwilioVoIPAgentOptions>`
+- options `<TwilioVoIPWorkerOptions>`
   - worker `<Worker>` The target worker thread to communicate with.
   - voip `<TwilioVoIP>` The local `TwilioVoIP` instance whose events and methods will be bridged.

-Use a `TwilioVoIPAgent` in order to expose `TwilioVoIP` events and actions to a worker thread.
+Use a `TwilioVoIPWorker` in order to expose `TwilioVoIP` events and actions to a worker thread.
 It forwards VoIP events to the worker and registers callables that invoke the corresponding `TwilioVoIP` methods.

 #### new TwilioVoIPProxy()